ERP Software Pricing Guide: Anatomy of a Software Quote

 Infrastructure

 Will your solution be on-premises and, therefore, require sizeable investments in hardware and personnel?
-Or will you be going for a cloud-based or hybrid solution that can significantly ameliorate infrastructure costs?
+Or will you be going for a cloud-based ERP or hybrid solution that can significantly ameliorate infrastructure costs?
 Don’t forget to factor in the changes you will need to make to your infrastructure to get a solution up and running.

-Implementation
+ERP Implementation Cost

-Implementation is a big piece, as well.
-Not only do you need to get the solution going, you need to go through a substantial planning phase to make sure you are getting the right solution for your needs.
-When implementing an ERP solution, for example, you will want to build a team of your own employees who can provide input and guidance on how to build out your solution.
+When implementing an ERP system, you will want to build an ERP project management team that includes your employees who can provide input and guidance on how to build out your solution.
 This will take time and work, and it will also keep these stakeholders off-task, for a bit, which may affect productivity in the short term.
-You also need to factor in the cost of any consultants you work with, as well as any additional hours your own IT team might otherwise bill if they weren’t working on the implementation.

 Ongoing Maintenance

-If you would like to get a personalized quote for ERP software solutions, get in touch with our team of professionals for guidance and advice.
+If you would like to get a personalized quote for ERP software solutions, get in touch with our team of professionals for guidance and real time advice.
 Along with the information in this ERP software pricing guide, let us help you understand how much your new software will cost and what kind of ROI you can see from it in the long term.

 read more